Built-in Functions

 Returns the length of an array, string, or object.

-curl https://fx.wtf/example.json | fx len
+curl https://fx.wtf/example.json | fx lenuniq(x)

 Returns unique values of an array.

-curl https://fx.wtf/example.json | fx .tags uniq
+curl https://fx.wtf/example.json | fx .tags uniqsort(x)

 Sorts an array.

-curl https://fx.wtf/example.json | fx .tags sort
+curl https://fx.wtf/example.json | fx .tags sortsortBy(fn)(x)

-Sorts an array by a fn function.
+Sorts an array by the function fn.

-echo '[1,2,3,4,5]' | fx 'sortBy(x => x % 2 > 0)'
+echo '[1,2,3,4,5]' | fx 'sortBy(x => x % 2 > 0)'sortBy is curried; it returns a function that can be called.

 map(fn)(x)

-The map is curried, it returns a function that can called.
+curl https://fx.wtf/example.json | fx .issues 'map(x => x.title)'map is curried; it returns a function that can be called.

-The second argument to fn is the index, or the key of the current item.
+The second argument to fn is the index or the key of the current item.

 walk(fn)(x)

-Same as map but works recursively.
-The second argument to fn is the index, or the key of the current item.
+curl https://fx.wtf/example.json | fx 'walk(x => typeof x === "string" ? x.toUpperCase() : x)'Same as map but works recursively.
+The second argument to fn is the index or the key of the current item.

 filter(fn)(x)

-curl https://fx.wtf/example.json | fx .issues 'filter(x => x.state === "open")'
+curl https://fx.wtf/example.json | fx .issues 'filter(x => x.state === "open")'groupBy(fn)(x)

-Groups an array by a fn function.
+Groups an array by the function fn.

-The groupBy is curried, it returns a function that can be used to group an array.
+curl https://fx.wtf/example.json | fx .issues 'groupBy(x => x.state)'groupBy is curried; it returns a function that can be used to group an array.

 chunk(size)(x)